 Summons & Complaint

-If a tenant doesn’t leave after the eviction notice has expired, their landlord can move to court and file a complaint.
+If a tenant doesn’t leave after the eviction notice has expired, their landlord can move to court and proceed with filing a complaint.
 After notarization by a court’s clerk, the tenant will be served by a process server, such as a sheriff.

 Court Hearing & Judgment